-After closing the restaurant in 1952, Sanders devoted himself to franchising his chicken business.
-He traveled across the country, cooking batches of chicken from restaurant to restaurant, striking deals that paid him a nickel for every chicken the restaurant sold.
-His first franchise sale went to Pete Harman of Salt Lake City.
+In 1952, Sanders began franchising his chicken business.
+His first franchise sale went to Pete Harman, who ran a restaurant in Salt Lake City where “Kentucky Fried Chicken” had the allure of a Southern regional specialty.
+When a new interstate reduced traffic at Sanders' own restaurant in North Carolina, he sold the location in 1955.
+He then started traveling across the country, cooking batches of chicken from restaurant to restaurant, striking deals that paid him a nickel for every chicken the restaurant sold.
 In 1964, with more than 600 franchised outlets, he sold his interest in the company for $2 million to a group of investors.

-Sanders continued to visit the KFC restaurants around the world as a spokesman in his later years.
+Sanders continued to visit the KFC restaurants around the world as an ambassador spokesman in his later years.
 He died of leukemia on December 16, 1980, at the age of 90, in Louisville, Kentucky.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!